ludwiggj/scala-finance-gadget/README.md

 ## Database Reloader ##

-The **Database Reloader** executable cleans out the MySql database, parses the report files and saves the resulting data into the Mysql database via the database facade.
+The **Database Reloader** executable cleans out the MySql database, parses the flat files in the reports directory, and saves the resulting data into the Mysql database via the database facade.

-This component is not needed so much now that the integration tests are run against a separate database instance, though it's still nice to know that the data can be reloaded into the database at any time.
+This component is not as important as it once was, now that the integration tests are run against a separate database instance, though it's still nice to know that the data can be reloaded into the database at any time.

 ## Future Directions ##